Algorithms for Deforming and Contracting Simply Connected Discrete Closed Manifolds (III): Contraction of the Finite PL Complex

 Now, we just discuss the case that {\it $B$ is 2-dimensional or higher dimensional}.
 Let's just assume that $B$ is simply connected closed 2-manifold (similar to higher dimensional cases).
 Since it is also a part of $M$. $B$ is embedded in Euclidean space.

 We know that $C'$ may travel to $B$ multiple times.
 However it only take different point in $B$ since $C'$ is a simple curve.
 Every time we use an arc $\beta$ in $B$ to replace an arc in $D'-B$, (note that in above discussion we have used ``$b^{(1)}_{k_1}$ is the leaving point in $B$ and $b^{(2)}_1$ is the entering point in $B$'' as a pair.) we want to keep $\beta$ do not intersect any of the existing part of $C'$ (and its modification) in $B$ at the time of we travel with $C'$ (starting from $p\in D-B$ along with counterclockwise order).
+In other words, the projection from $\alpha$'s to $\beta$'s may cause intersections among $\beta$'s.
+Some new $\beta$'s may cross each other.
+We want to design a procedure to guarantee them do not cross each other in $B$.

 The previous arc of $C'$ (and its modification) we have modified (so far) is assumed that there is no intersection.
 Assume that $C'=C'_B(0)$, $\cdots$, $C'=C'_B(i)$ were processed.

 Then we make the current $\beta$ do not contain any $C'_B(i)$ for all $i$ previously processed.
 We know two ending points of $\beta$ are at the two distinguished points in $B$.
 We also know some of the points in $B$ are taken by previous process.